albridge/coalition-laravel-test/README.md

 HOW TO INSTALL

 1. clone repository from github
+2. run composer install
-2. create mysql database with name of laravel-tasks
+3. create mysql database with name of laravel-tasks
-3. open the unzipped application in your text editor eg sublime text
+4. open the unzipped application in your text editor eg sublime text
-4. locate the .env file and type your passowrd in the "DB_PASSWORD=" field then save .env file
+5. locate the .env file and type your passowrd in the "DB_PASSWORD=" field then save .env file
+6. run php artisan migrate from command line to create tables
+7. run php artisan serve to start laravel server
-5. Go to your web browser and browser to the task-manager/public e.g http://localhost/task-manager/public/ to view and test application
+8. go to localhost:8000 in your browser to view application and use application

-6. Application sql file laravel-tasks.sql has been included in the application root folder for use